codeaudit/qan/README.md

 3. When to stop doing regression is in `/ataricifar/dqn/cnnGameEnv/lua`, in line 250

 ## TODO
-1. Experiments on CIFAR
+1. Experiments on CIFAR-10
-2. Transfer learning
+2. Transfer learning: subset of CIFAR-10 to full CIFAR-10
+3. Visualization of the actions taken by the DQN.
+For example, show which categories have been used at every iteration.

 ## Citation
 ```